man455/wordpress-job-manager/readme.txt

 * CHANGED: Removed pages hack for displaying categories.
 This will change category list permalinks if nice permalinks are off.
 * CHANGED: Split admin and display settings into two admin pages
 * CHANGED: HTML fields now stretch across both columns of the application table.
 The label is no longer displayed.
+* CHANGED: Can now remove ratings from applications
 * FIXED: Some small string changes for clarity
 * FIXED: Added category links to Google XML Sitemap
 * FIXED: Admin CSS/JS are only loaded on the appropriate pages